kurotu/VRCQuestTools/Website/docs/tutorial/convert-avatar.md

 ### Reduce Avatar Dynamics Components

-Quest avatar has a hard cap for Avatar Dynamics (PhysBones, Colliders and Contacts).
+Android avatar has a hard cap for Avatar Dynamics (PhysBones, Colliders and Contacts).
 If your avatar has too many PhysBones, you should reduce them.

 https://docs.vrchat.com/docs/avatar-performance-ranking-system#quest-limits